 3. Filterstorm Neue

-Filterstorm Neue offers many of the features and editing control of more powerful desktop applications like Lightroom and Photoshop, but in a mobile-friendly format.
+Filterstorm Neue offers much of the editing control of more powerful desktop applications like Lightroom and Photoshop, but in a mobile-friendly format.

-In addition to all of the typical photo editing tools, Filterstorm Neue includes one of the best mobile implementations of a powerful Curves control for fine-tuning brightness and contrast.
+In addition to all of the typical photo editing tools for adjusting color, exposure, etc. Filterstorm Neue includes one of the best mobile implementations of a powerful Curves control for fine-tuning brightness and contrast.

-One additional feature that really sets Filterstorm Neue apart from the rest is that you can selectively apply adjustments through a number of tools, including a powerful masking brush as well as radial and linear gradient filters.
+Another feature that really sets Filterstorm Neue apart is that you can selectively apply adjustments through a number of tools, including a powerful masking brush as well as radial and linear gradient filters.

-If you’re looking to move beyond basic photo editing with your iPhone, Filterstorm Neue is the next logical step.
+If you’re looking to move beyond basic image editing with your iPhone, Filterstorm Neue is one the best photo editing apps out there.

 Enlight has an extensive collection of basic and advanced editing tools, as well as a selection of more whimsical and artistic effects for getting really creative with your images.